jo/minip/README.md

 # Mini P
-Mini P (german abbr for Mini Pizza) is the very basics you needed to replicate with a CouchDB.
+Mini P (Berlin slang for Mini-Pizza) is the very basics you needed to replicate with a CouchDB.
 Its not something you would consider using in production in any way.
-Mini P is a playground, a learning project.

 ## Adapters
 Mini P provides two adapters by now: